ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

   >
 </center>

-<a href="https://godbolt.org/z/Y54Gqafff" target="blank">The code for such a calculation might look like this in C</a>, assuming you're not using any BLAS or LAPACK routines:
+<a href="https://godbolt.org/z/45j4hedq8" target="blank">The code for such a calculation might look like this in C</a>, assuming you're not using any BLAS or LAPACK routines:

-<a href="https://godbolt.org/z/qoG7cebno" target="blank">(minimal version here)</a>
 ```c
 typedef struct {
   double* d;